 Techniques include moving into positions so gravity helps the sputum drain out of your airways and lungs.
 The physiotherapist might tap your chest to loosen the sputum and to help it start to move.
 Some people find it helps to blow into a small device to clear their chest.
-Examples are the acapella, flutter valve and positive expiratory pressure (PEP) valve.
+Examples are the Acapella and Aerobika flutter valves, and the positive expiratory pressure (PEP) valve (NHSGGC website) .
 These devices aren’t always available on the NHS.
 Talk to a health care professional before you buy one – or you might end up with something that isn’t right for you.

 Your physiotherapist can tell you about the active cycle of breathing techniques to do daily at home.
 They include:

-- deep breathing – taking a long, slow, deep breath in through your nose, staying relaxed and breathing out gently, like a sigh
+- deep breathing – taking a long, slow, deep breath in through your nose if possible, holding your breath for 2 to 3 seconds, and breathing out gently, like a sigh

-- huffing – breathing our through your mouth and throat instead of coughing.
-To huff you squeeze air quickly from your lungs, out through your mouth and throat as if you are trying to misting a mirror
+- huffing – breathing out through an open mouth instead of coughing.
+To huff, you squeeze air quickly from your lungs, out through your mouth and throat as if you are trying to mist a mirror.

-There is more information about these techniques on the Association of Chartered Physiotherapists in Respiratory Care website
+There is more information about these techniques on the ACPRC website.

-If your sputum is sticky, and hard to cough up, your health care professional may suggest:
+If your sputum is sticky and hard to cough up, or if you have more than 3 exacerbations in a year, your health care professional may suggest:

 - a nebuliser to breathe in a salt solution called saline.
 This may help if you have frequent infections and find it difficult to clear sputum from your lungs by physiotherapy.
 The salt water helps break up the sputum and make it easier to cough up.